joelpurra/conversation-augmentation-chat-mediator-bot/README.md

 ## Story

-Created at the [Bothack.berlin](http://bothack.berlin/) hackathon in at the LTGG offices 2016-11-18--20.
+Created at the [Bothack.berlin](http://bothack.berlin/) hackathon in at the [TLGG](https://www.tlgg.de/) offices 2016-11-18--20.
 Thanks to Karolin Rühlmann, Liron Tocker, all others who helped out, as well as the hackathon organizers.

 ---